 Binge drinking is a rising trend.
 It could be that it is now recognized as an Alcohol Use Disorder (AUD), or that there is more focus on a behavior that has always existed but has never been classified.
 Fraternity Movies such as the 1978 box office hit Animal House showed glorified scenes of Binge Drinking.
 In 1978 the term Binge Drinking was not a part of the Alcohol Abuse lexicon, but the behavior exhibited in College and Fraternity Movies are the classic examples of Binge Drinking.
 The Animal House Generation continues to be a statistical factor in binge drinking as even 4 % of those over 65 years old still admit Binge Drinking.
 Binge Drinking is an obvious Alcohol Use Disorder that requires Alcohol Rehabilitation with counseling to modify behavior and learn the health effects of this dangerous engagement.
 Parents who have an at-risk preteens or teens who has an Alcohol Use Disorder (AUD) should immediately seek Alcohol Rehab for them by calling (888) REHAB-71 to find suitable counselling in your area.

 The underage Binge Drinker is seriously at risk when engaging in this behavior, and if suspected, immediate intervention in the form of Alcohol Rehabilitation assistance should be enlisted to alter this pattern.
 Recent research into the effects of alcohol consumption centers on its detrimental distress on the body and the brain.
 The brain is not fully developed until age 25 according to most recognized medical research in neuroscience.
 Binge Drinking at all ages is detrimental to physical and mental health, it is a crisis in underage individuals who partake in this abhorrent behavior.
 Excessive alcohol consumption is suspected of being a major factor in brain lesions and other cellular abnormalities, it is especially prevalent in those who began drinking at an early age.
+There is an observation of an increased demand for Cialis generics among these people.
 As the term Binge Drinking has only recently come into favor, the relationship between Binge Drinking under 25 years old and the findings of brain abnormalities in older adults is strongly suggested although not confirmed.
 To prevent health complications now and in the future, Alcohol Rehabilitation intervention to change these behavioral patterns should be on the agenda.
 To find a Certified Alcohol Rehab Facility that fits your situation in your area, Call (888) REHAB-71

 Binge Drinking is cited in an extraordinarily high number of Drunk Driving accidents and other Emergency Room Visits due to impaired cognitive reflexes associated with the being under the influence of alcohol.
 Daily drinking between certain hours every day can also be considered binge drinking, a trend seen in mothers of young children.